-She is in demand to speak on coaching and mindfulness , speaking at events including Henley Business School’s coaching conference (2013), OCM’s annual CPD event (2013 and 2011), Association for Coaching Ireland (2013), Coaching at Work´s annual conference in 2012, the Instructional Coaching Conference in Kansas University in 2012.
+She is in demand to speak on coaching, mindfulness and compassion.
+Events have included Positivity Coaching conference (Greece, September 2018), Henley Business School’s coaching conference (2013), OCM’s annual CPD event (2013 and 2011), Association for Coaching Ireland (2013), Coaching at Work´s annual conference (2016, 2012), and the Instructional Coaching Conference in Kansas University in 2012.

 Liz is a graduate of the i-coach academy Certificate in Coaching Practice programme (accredited by EMCC at Senior Practioner level), Performance Coach Training’s Open certificate and the Centre for Coaching’s Primary Certificate in CBT.
 She is a licensed career coach (Firework and holds a Primary Certificate in Cognitive Behavioural Therapy).
 CPD and supervision are very important for her.
 One of her supervisors is Eunice Aquilina.
 Every year, Liz attends numerous coaching courses and conferences, with particular interest in mindfulness, somatics, narrative and transpersonal coaching .

 “I found the Mindful Coaching workshop, like the book, insightful and inspiring.
 It has opened an invigorating avenue for exploration as I continue to evolve as a professional coach.
 I am particularly interested in what mindful practice can offer coaches and their clients in building resilience.
 Thank you”

 Tamsin Slyce, Director, Talking Talent